 Some of the most successful people in history have suffered from secret fear that they’re terrible at their jobs.
 “I am not a writer.
 I’ve been fooling myself and other people,” John Steinbeck wrote in his diary in 1938.
 “I always feel like something of an impostor.
 I don’t know what I’m doing,” echoed actress Jodie Foster, speaking at a 2007 Women in Entertainment Power 100 event where she was the guest of honor.
 But is this anxiety-inducing insecurity actually an asset?

-It’s estimated that 70% of people have imposter syndrome—the feeling that they don’t deserve to be where they are in life.
-But when I took an imposter syndrome test, my results were fairly low: A score of 80 or higher shows an intense feeling of imposter syndrome, 61 to 80 shows frequent experience, and 41 to 60 shows moderate experience.
+It’s estimated that 70% of people have imposter syndrome, feeling that they don’t deserve to be where they are in life.
+But when I took an imposter syndrome test, my results were fairly low.
+A score of 80 or higher shows an intense feeling of imposter syndrome, 61 to 80 shows frequent experience of imposter syndrome, and 41 to 60 shows moderate experience.
 I scored 46, barely making it into the moderate category.

 It’s not that I’m constantly confident.
 I have plenty of insecurities and worries—skills I know I need to improve and areas where I struggle—but I don’t think I’m a complete imposter at work, either.

 True imposters don’t suffer imposter syndrome

 There is evidence to suggest that imposter syndrome correlates with success, and that those who don’t suffer imposter symptom are more likely to be the real frauds.
 People with imposter syndrome tend to be perfectionists, which means they’re likely to spend hours working overtime to make sure they excel in every single field.
 So if you do suffer from imposter syndrome, chances are you’re doing a pretty good job.